 Also check out our guide about the best areas to stay in Phoenix.

-If you're looking for a cheap hotel in Phoenix, then book Hotel Adeline Scottsdale.
+If you're looking for a cheap hotel in Phoenix, then book Best Western Inn Suites Phoenix.
 It's an excellent budget hotel offering great value for money.
 It's in a good location, it's been recommended by travel experts and the hotel has excellent customer reviews.
+Also check out our list of the best cheap hotels in Phoenix.

 If money isn't a problem and you're looking for a luxury hotel in Phoenix, then go for Mountain Shadows Resort.
 The hotel offers excellent service, it's in a top location, it has been rated very highly by previous guests and renowned travel critics have recommended it.
 Also check out our list of the best luxury hotels in Phoenix, it's a manually curated list of the most exclusive 5-star hotels in the city.